slyFox1999/python_keylogger/README.md

 # python_keylogger
 Keylogger written in python.
 ## Features:
+- Saves the data into a text file locally.
+- Can also  mail the text file via smtp.
-- logs every key including shift, ctrl, backspace, escape
+- logs every key including shift, ctrl, backspace, escape.
 - Shows the window in which the key is recorded.
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4MTg1MjQwM119
+eyJoaXN0b3J5IjpbLTE5Mzc5ODQxXX0=
 -->